Mont Ventoux and the Lure mountains

 Full Day

-One of the significant advantages of this trail in the heart of Haute Provence is its coolness, even in hot summer periods.
+Lastly, one of the best things of this trail in the heart of Provence is the coolness of the site: even in hot summer periods, you can go for a full-day hike.

 Rating : challenging (high elevation gain)

-Season calendar : year-round (on snow-covered land, choice of a shortened route and use of snowshoes)
+Season calendar : year-round (on snow-covered ground, choice of a shortened route and use of snowshoes)

 The full ascent of Mont Ventoux